 Activities include two types of activities that support the course objectives.
 You will discuss certain topics on some concepts and techniques on Piazza with your classmates.
-There is a final reflection discussion (week 9 & 10) about your journey through 161-162 to learn how to program.
+There is a final reflection discussion (week 6 & 7) about your journey through 161-162 to learn how to program.
 This discussion will be on Canvas and will be available for about 2 week periods.
-There will be one group projects during the 4th-6th weeks of the term and you need to form a team to work together and submit one work.
+There will be two group project peer reviews during the 4th-6th weeks of the term and you need to form a team to review each other's code and give comments.